 - Focus on a moment in time – Instead of telling your whole life story, focus on the moments.
 Most lessons in life can be traced back to a single moment.
 Tell us about that so we may learn and be inspired by it.

 - Don’t get over-prepared.
-We know its counter-intuitive, but unlike a speech, the aim of oral storytelling is to share a story so naturally, that the audience feels like close friends sharing a touching moment with you.
-Try not to perform, the second you start performing is the same second that the audience disengages and look for better performers on social media.
+We know it’s counter-intuitive, but unlike a speech, the aim of oral storytelling is to share a story so naturally, that the audience feels like close friends sharing a touching moment with you.
+Try not to perform, the second you start performing is the same second that the audience disengages and looks for better performers on social media.

 - Be yourself! – Yes, we are repeating that.

 - Get to the venue as early as possible – when you get there, introduce yourself to as many people as you can, this will help calm any nerves for when you get up on stage later.